∞ STAGE THREE ∞

 To avoid that shaky prospect altogether, I slipped over toward the base wall to unzip and hose down a dark patch of shrubbery.
 By the time I re-emerged from the shadows, half the parking spots had been vacated and Sherry had battened their van’s hatches.
-So I cleaved my way into the Volvo for a second night of this front seat action, coaxing myself into the sedan, arguing its merits, fantasizing about Hilton hotel rooms—generally exercising my nerves, if not my options.
-I even toyed with the notion of flat-out bedrolling it under the stars, or on the roof, as if sleeping in the rain between Baden-Baden and Lucerne; or being somewhere up in Hell’s Half Acre, or down in the Mojave Desert between Ludlow and the Old Dad Mountains, shacking up with the cacti and wayward armadillos—another bout of road fever, totally roughing it: no gonads, no cigar.
+So I cleaved my way into the Volvo for a second night of this front seat action, coaxing myself into the sedan, arguing its merits, fantasizing about Hilton hotel rooms—generally exercising my nerves, if not my options—another bout of road fever, totally roughing it, no stones, no cigar.

 Yet this was one of those cool, boundless nights—everything was underbrush and anything seemed possible despite the cost.
 Bridled waves slapped softly behind the Muni Pier breakwater, barely jostling the marker buoys and moored sailboats in Aquatic Park’s lagoon.
 Nearby nightlife spilled across the inner bay in coruscated pink and yellow lights, transforming the inky water into a rich, creamy broth, chatter and laughter passing me on sidewalks to either side.
 Dim, rattling hulls snuck in and out of the greater bay from Hong Kong and Hormuz under cover of foghorns, only to be flushed out by the sweeping Alcatraz Island beacon.
 And silhouetted in the foreground was Eric, still sitting in the middle of his three Porsches, washing down cigarette smoke with half-can slugs of beer.
 Bruno had coiled up behind the sunroof, low moaning for more sunflower seeds over the crackle of KMRX-FM’s call-in agitprop.

 I hit my dashboard Blaupunkt for relief, tuning into ‘One of These Nights’ mid chorus, sending me falsetto reeling back to frigid, desperate high flagging along North Lake Shore Drive.
 Maybe this was sicko out here, but it sure was better than that.
-At least it wasn’t sub arctic in a city that could leave a body so cold.
-There’s more than this deal right here, had to be.
 Now just do what you have to do to tamp down the inner fires, get everything back on track.
-First off, dump some of those burning memories from your dentate gyrus—straight out of those brainy neuro-psychology textbooks, remember?
 So let your hippocampus sort through, decode those nasty old neurons.
 But I couldn’t say this retrusive cerebral grip wasn’t infecting my instincts, stirring my emotions all over again—the same fear, anger, rancor and discord, with confusion, oddly twisted pleasure ahead—that whole rackabones survival stew.

 I kicked at door panels and shifted about the front seats to tone down the oldies station, soon startled by the thumping of late-night joggers.
 A bleary parade of night crawlers then passed between me and the glow of Ghirardelli Square’s block-long sign, almost obscuring the fact that Aquatic Park had one more redeeming attribute, however ill advised—yah, getting in a mite closer to the action…

 She lived just blocks away, the Eagles reminded me of that—here, within walking distance of Syd’s place, how utterly bizarre.
 I pictured her laughing, cursed her, largely blamed her for it all.
 She’d make good by it, see it my way when I make my play, or else she’d have to pay.
 I then saw her groveling, naked and forlorn—feeding me nectarines under dancing California palms—fat chance of that.
 I so wet dreamed and schemed and plotted until the music fuzzed over and nightlights faded, and I could see no more.
-Except for spotting Eric, still smoking, swilling and staring out to the bay, tossing beer cans up through his sunroof, hitting the trash can in a mirror exposure reggae trance, nothing but net, like the roadie Warriors draining buckets in their sweatsuited shoot-arounds.
+Except for spotting Eric, still smoking, swilling and staring out to the bay, tossing beer cans up through his sunroof, hitting the trash can in a reggae trance.

 Care for more?